Input-output consistency in integrate and fire interconnected neurons: Model description

-Starting from this section, to further detail the model, we make use of the terminology used in neuroscience.
+From now on, to further detail the model, we will make use of the terminology used in neuroscience.
 In particular, the vertices will correspond to neurons and the directed edges to their synaptic connections.
-Following the literature, neurons exchange information by means of the IF mechanism described in Section \ref{seca}.
-Hence, a neuronal network is seen as an IF network.
+Following the literature, neurons transform signals through the IF mechanism described in Section \ref{seca}.
 In this framework the events will correspond to the neuronal spikes and the inter-arrival times between events to the interspike intervals.

 Our aim is to show that a set of distributional features of the pooled input signal are retained in the output signal from the receiving neurons.
 We call this property \emph{input-output consistency}.
 To fix the distributional properties of ISIs we have to mathematically formalize the observed properties found in recorded data.
 In particular, various data sets show the presence of heavy tails in the empirical distributions of the ISIs \cite{Gal20137912,gerstein1964random,kass2018computational,Tsubo2012,tuckwell1988introduction}.
 Further, due to the presence of connections between neurons, the ISIs clearly exhibit a dependence structure.